Online Dispute Resolution (ODR)

-ODR is available for online purchases bought in Ireland or elsewhere in the EU but is particularly useful when you and the business are located in different countries.
+ODR is conducted entirely online.
+It is available for online sales in Ireland and the EU.
+It is particularly useful when you and the business are in different countries.

 You can use the ODR platform to: